-The following map sets forth the location of the Whistler deposit drilling with gold and copper histograms plotted (left and right respectively; see legend).
-Drill traces for the 2023 drill holes are shown in bold (with prefix 'WH023') and gold and copper assay histograms are highlighted.
-Drilling is overlain on a geological interpretation of the host diorite porphyry (cut at 200 meters below surface) to illustrate the overall geometry of mineralized porphyry phases (pale purple) and non-mineralized late-stage porphyry phases (darker purple).
+The following map sets forth the location of the Whistler Deposit drilling with gold and copper histograms plotted (left and right respectively; see legend).
+Drill traces for the 2023 and 2024 drill holes are shown in bold (with prefix "WH23" and "WH24") and gold and copper assay histograms are highlighted.
+Drilling is overlain on a geological interpretation of the host diorite porphyry (cut at 200 m below surface) to illustrate the overall geometry of mineralized porphyry phases (pale purple) and non-mineralized LSP phases (darker purple).